 5) Adjust Your Computer Settings and Lighting to Avoid Eye Strain

-Adjust the lighting on your computer so that it’s not too bright or too dim to avoid eye strain, blurred vision, and potentially even headaches.
-Also choose a simple color scheme that’s not too busy or hard on the eyes, and adjust the contrast if needed to make viewing items on your screen easier.
+Adjust the lighting on your computer so that it’s not too bright or too dim.
+This helps to avoid eye strain, blurred vision, and potentially headaches.
+Choose a simple color scheme that’s not too busy or hard on the eyes.
+Then, adjust the contrast if needed to make viewing items on your screen easier.

-When lighting your workspace, consider lighting or lamps that take incandescent bulbs, LED bulbs, halogen bulbs, or warm white fluorescent bulbs, which have been shown to be easier on the eyes than traditional cool or bright white fluorescent bulbs.
+When lighting your workspace, consider lighting or lamps that take incandescent bulbs, LED bulbs, halogen bulbs, or warm white fluorescent bulbs.
+These have been shown to be easier on the eyes than traditional cool or bright white fluorescent bulbs.

 Did You Find Our Office Ergonomics Tips Helpful?